Seasonal

 Which beaches escape it

-Geography does most of the work here.
-Sargassum rides in from the open Atlantic, so beaches that face east into it get buried, and beaches tucked behind an island or facing a protected bay stay clear.
+Geography does most of the work.
+Sargassum pushes in from the east off the open Atlantic, so beaches that face east into it get buried, and beaches tucked behind an island or facing a protected bay stay comparatively clear.

-• Isla Mujeres, especially Playa Norte, faces the sheltered side and is one of the most reliably clear beaches in the region.
+• Isla Mujeres, especially Playa Norte.
+It sits on the sheltered western side of the island and is one of the most reliably clear beaches in the whole region.
+This is the single best bet if clear water is non-negotiable.

-• Cancun’s northern hotel-zone beaches that face the bay near Isla Mujeres do better than the long east-facing stretch.
+• Cancún’s bay-facing north end.
+The northern hotel-zone beaches near Punta Norte that face the sheltered water toward Isla Mujeres do noticeably better than the long east-facing stretch of the Zona Hotelera further south.

-If clear water is the whole point of your trip, base yourself on Isla Mujeres or Cozumel and take day trips to the mainland.
+If clear water is the entire point of your trip, base yourself on Isla Mujeres or Cozumel and take day trips to the mainland for the ruins and cenotes, rather than the other way around.

-Also: resorts on affected beaches run cleanup crews and floating barriers.
-A big-name property will often have a raked, usable beach even in a bad week, while the public beach next door is covered.
-It’s not a fix, but it’s why two people on the same coast come home with completely different reports.
+• Understand the resort factor.
+Big properties on affected beaches run cleanup crews and deploy floating offshore barriers.
+A major hotel will often have a raked, usable strip even in a bad week while the public beach next door is covered.
+It’s not a cure, and the smell can still drift, but it’s exactly why two people on the same coast come home with opposite reports.

 The honest bottom line